 All 3 protocols have almost certainly greater levels of perceived exertion compared to the control group.
 AP had a higher RPE than AA, whilst SB had certainly the highest RPE amongst the groups.

 SB exhibited the greatest loss in velocity and power when compared to AA and AP.
 However, regardless of protocols, all groups experienced a loss of power and velocity with higher RPE.
-The results for the AP group were unclear and speculations indicated that the cause could be the different levels of tolerance between upper and lower-body exercises.
+Results for the AP group were unclear and speculations indicated that the cause could be the different levels of tolerance between upper and lower-body exercises.

 A possible explanation of the reduction in power and velocity of SB could be influenced by the utilisation of the substrates within the same musculature.
 This metabolic accumulation caused the slower contraction speed which reduced velocity.
 However, it was observed that changes in peak force production was much smaller.
 This indicated that SS may not affect force as much as velocity.